arnelochner/GBTBMDS/README.md

 RQ1-branch is able to reproduce the results for sentence vs paragraph comparsion for the MultiNews dataset.
 The RQ2-branch is able to reproduce our results for the source origin analysis.

+Code
+---
 In order to run our scripts, you first need to download the raw MultiNews data from [this link](https://github.com/Alex-Fabbri/Multi-News) and the ranked WikiSum dataset from [here](https://github.com/tensorflow/tensor2tensor/tree/5acf4a44cc2cbe91cd788734075376af0f8dd3f4/tensor2tensor/data_generators/wikisum).

 After obtaining those datasets you can pre-process the datasets for the specific research question.

-Namely for RQ1, you can run ./src/preprocess_multinews.sh, where you can modify the desired parameters.
+Namely for RQ1, you can run ./scripts/preprocess_multinews.sh, where you can modify the desired parameters.

-For RQ2 you can run ./src/preprocess
+For RQ2 you can run either ./scripts/preprocess_multinews.sh or ./scripts/preprocess_wikisum.sh.

+Afterwards you can start train the GraphSum model on sentence and paragraph level with ./scripts/run_graphsum_local_multinews_sentence.sh and ./scripts/run_graphsum_local_multinews_paragraphs.sh respectively.
+The obtained rouge scores can then be found in the log folder.

+For RQ2 you can start the code pipeline with ./scripts/rq2_multinews.sh and ./scripts/rq2_wikisum.sh, within those bashscripts you can set parameters like output directories and more.